Senghurk/car-analytics/README.md

 ## Description

-This is the project01 for WAD 1/2024.The Car Analytics Dashboard is a web-based application designed to provide insightful analytics and visualization of car market data.
+This is the project01 for WAD 1/2024.
+The Car Analytics Dashboard is a web-based application designed to provide insightful analytics and visualization of car market data.

 ## Screenshots